jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (3) If the Judge considers that the sentence is one that could not by law be passed, or that a sentence required by law to be passed has not been passed, he may pass such sentence as ought to have been passed.
 (4) Any Judge to whom an application is made under this section may by order remove the application into the Court of Appeal, which may deal with it as if it were an appeal on a question of law reserved under section 380.
 (5) If the Judge to whom an application is made under this section passes a new sentence, the time for appeal against conviction or sentence or both shall run from the date of the new sentence.
-(6) In this section, the term sentence includes an order, and references to the passing of a sentence include references to the making of an order.
+(6) In this section, sentence includes—
+  (a) an order, and references to the passing of a sentence include references to the making of an order:
+  (b) a record of first warning (within the meaning of section 86A of the Sentencing Act 2002) and a record of final warning (within the meaning of that section), and references to the passing of a sentence include references to the giving and recording of a warning of either kind.

 ### 373 Discretion to keep jury together
 (1) From the time when the accused is given in charge to the jury the trial shall proceed continuously, subject to the power of the court to adjourn it.